MaxiHenk/hi_decklink_ros2/README.md

     rosrun hi_decklink_ros publisher _decklink_device:="DeckLink [model] ([input])"

-This will create a `publisher` node that listens for images on from one input of your Decklink card and publishes them on the topic `/image_raw`.
+This will create a `publisher` node that listens for images on from one input of your DeckLink card and publishes them on the topic `/image_raw`.

 To see the published image: